 The group can be contacted directly by email.

 You can keep up to date with all of our events and activities related to EDI within the School of Physics and Astronomy via our blog.

+The School of Physics and Astronomy is an IOP Juno Practitioner.
 The aim of Juno is to recognise and reward departments that can demonstrate they have taken action to address the under-representation of women in university physics and to encourage better practice for both women and men.

 For more information visit the Project Juno website.

-The Department of Physics and Astronomy is committed to providing a good working environment for its staff and in 2013 was successful in achieving a Bronze award.
-In April 2018, the Department achieved an Athena SWAN Bronze award under the Post-May 2015 criteria.
 This national award is in recognition of our actions that have already been put in place, the impact they have had, and of our future plans to address gender inequality.
 This positive action in the form of good practice that arises from implementation of the Athena SWAN ethos is of benefit to everyone in higher education, irrespective of gender.

 Find out more about Athena SWAN at the University of Leicester.